tianon/backups3/notes.md

 * (web) interface for configuration
 	* just manipulates the "scary plain-text" file in the user home directory
-	* this should be put way down low on the priority list, since it is not strictly necessary

 ## Remaining Tasks